department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-closed.md

 - [ ] If the submitter is an editor, send them a link to the KB article: [How to archive a closed facility](https://prod.cms.va.gov/help/vamc/about-locations-content-for-vamcs/how-to-archive-a-closed-facility)

-- [ ] Link to facility in production:
+- [ ] Link to facility in production, including facility locator link:
 Facility link: <insert_facility_link>
+Facility locator link: <insert_facility_locator_link>

 ## Acceptance criteria